Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### You need to configure an Azure solution that meets the following requirements: Secures websites from attacks Generates reports that contain details of attempted attacks What should you include in the solution?
+### You need to configure an Azure solution that meets the following requirements: Secures websites from attacks.
+Generates reports that contain details of attempted attacks.
+What should you include in the solution?

 - [ ] Azure Firewall.
 - [ ] A Network Security Group (NSG).